ellakoa/postcard-poem/content/posts/the-christmas-mouse.md

   sits underneath nibbling a chocolate decoration.
 poem: |-
-  A bold little mouse hid in a house
-  To shelter from winter’s cold
-  At night when all where asleep the mouse did seek fallen crumbs to eat
+  A bold little mouse hid in a house to shelter from winter’s cold at night when all were asleep the mouse did seek fallen crumbs to eat

-  One midnight mission, into his vision
-  There came a tree, indoors!
-  That tree hadn’t been there before
-  Just perfect to climb and explore
+  One midnight mission into his vision was a tree, a tree indoors! that tree hadn’t been there before just perfect to climb and explore

-  His little nose started twitching
-  What was that he was sniffing?
+  His little nose started twitching what was that he was sniffing?
-  Wrapped in silver something sweet
-  Could it be a chocolate treat?
+  Wrapped in silver something sweet could it be a chocolate treat?
 Yum

-  Soon it was noticed with a small frown
-  The silver wrappers littering the ground
+  Soon it was noticed with a small frown the silver wrappers littering the ground
   Who was eating the chocolate treats?
   Who was to blame?
 Was it a game

-  One night the mouse tried to eat two
-  The second one was too much to chew
-  Not only the wrapper did the mouse drop but also the chocolate with a nibbled top
+  One night the mouse tried to eat two the second one was too much to chew not only the wrapper did the mouse drop but also the chocolate with a nibbled top

-  The next day the mystery was finally solved
-  There was no doubt, with such tiny teeth
-  A little mouse was eating
-  the Christmas tree treats.
+  The next day the mystery was finally solved there was no doubt, with such tiny teeth a little mouse was eating the Christmas tree treats.
 alignPoemLeft: false
 address: |-